jonathanpglick/easy-karaoke/README.md

 > $ npm run dev
 ```

+Open the web browser to `http://localhost:8888/`

-Building for procution:
+To build for procution:

 ```
 > $ npm run build-prod
 ```

-Open the web browser to `http://localhost:8888/`
+The prod build will be output to `dist/`, copied to the server, and `dist/` deleted.

 ### Google API keys